EliotKhachi/publicZk/202312092003/README.md

-# Future of Model-Based Systems Engineering
+# Model-Based Systems Engineering MVPs

-## Pre-Requisite Reading
+## Background
-What is Model-Based Systems Engineering (MBSE) and what value does it provide?
+* What is Model-Based Systems Engineering (MBSE) and what value does it provide?
 [What is Model-Based Systems Engineering? ](../202110052023)

-## Definitions
 * When I say "model", I'm referring to a digital representation of a system [[What is a System ](../202110032156)].
 You can picture a graph database with nodes and edges.
 A block diagram is one *view* of the model (a subsection of that graph).
 The model and views of it can be encoded as XML, JSON, or SysML files.
+* MBSE adoption is being encouraged by the international council of systems engineers (INCOSE), the Department of Defense (DoD), and the National Astronautics and Space Administration (NASA).
+In addition to the aerospace industry, the automotive and medical industries are also beginning to adopt it.

 ## Current State Of The Art (Competitors)
-* Cameo Systems Modeler - ~$60k per year per license to use --> supports model-generation and requirement management
+* Cameo Systems Modeler - ~$60k per year per license to use --> supports model-generation and requirement management.
+Also supports exporting the model as an XML file.
 * Ansys ModelCenter - ~$80k per year per license to use --> supports model integrations with analysis and data.
 * Dassault Systems - Unknown
 * Siemens - Unknown

-Current competitors license modeling software to engineering firms that  support (may require additional plug-ins at additional costs)
+Current competitors license modeling software to engineering firms that  support various functions (may require additional plug-ins at additional costs)
 * Requirement definition and traceability
 * Model generation
 * Model integration with analysis and data
 * Model-generated documents

 Engineers do the above tasks all through typical software GUI layout: main upper toolbar, left working directory task-pane, and main workspace task-pane in the center.

-## Minimum Viable Product Ideas
+## MVP Ideas to Beat Competitors
-1. Train a GPT model to generate models (XML/JSON/SysML) for you.
-Competes with Cameo Systems Modeler. $60k a year pricepoint.
+1. Train a to generate models (XML/JSON/SysML) for you.
+Competes directly with Cameo Systems Modeler. $60k/year pricepoint.
+Could probably charge more since a natural-language interface is much easier to learn.
+Should probably include a built-in text editor feature to correct any improperly generated text.
+Downside --> requires organizations to either trust their data with a LLM/Cloud provider, or have them run their own LLM on premises.
-2. Build

-## Hypothesis
-MBSE will be implemented by software engineers throughout the organization internally using an SDK.
-The reason why MBSE adoption has been slow and we haven't been seeing the "digital transformation" as promised is because we don't have software engineers dedicated to building models and developing MBSE workflows.
-Instead, we're relying on our mechanical engineers and analysts to learn and use licensed modeling software with external IT support.
-Organizations that would like to employ MBSE need to take ownership of building the digital thread themselves.
-We just need to provide the organization the proper tools: **Introducing the MBSE SDK**.
-The SDK would provide all the same functionality as

-The difficult part is model integration, mainly because engineers use so many different tools and the given modeling software needs to support all those different types of integrations.
+2. Build a simple model integration tool that updates the model given an internally-built analysis tool.
+The user configures the inputs, links the script, and the script's outputs updates the model.
+Could start with integrating Excel/Python/C/C++ scripts.

 ## Why At All and Why Now?
 * NASA has a vision for MBSE adoption within their organization by 2029.
 [Future MBSE Vision and Strategy Bridge for NASA](https://ntrs.nasa.gov/api/citations/20210014025/downloads/TM-20210014025.pdf)